apache/royale-docs/component-sets/jewel/jewel-card.md

 </j:Card>
 ```

 In __ActionScript__ we can do the same in the following way.
-In this case we declare just the Card and a Label inside the card to keep it simple, otherwise these will be too verbose:
+In this case we declare just the Card and a Label inside the card to keep it simple:

 ```as3
 var card:Card = new Card();